jessebuckmann/sample_preparation_module/Syllabus_2020.md

 In the cohort meeting of this week, we will together discuss the learning track of the whole course and how to proceed with maintaining your projects.

+### Deadlines
+Before the start of this Monday's meeting, you have to met your deadlines up to the point "created poster draft, presentation goals, and project advertisement".
+(Please update your issues!)

 ### Before the cohort meeting:
 + Fill in the [self-evaluation](tbc) for the outcome of your project.